cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   standard.

-- Added the classic transposition ciphers scytale and rail fence (combined in one dialog) including the view and insertion of the key via icon..
+- Added the classic transposition ciphers scytale and rail fence (combined in one dialog) including the view and insertion of the key via icon.

 - The permutation cipher now also can be applied to hex files.